Advent of Code 2015 - Day 10 - Elves Look, Elves Say

 Part 2

-For part two we are required to instead find the 50th terms length in the sequence.
-Again we can compose the two above functions together to find the desired answer 🌟.
+For part two, we are required to instead find the length of the 50th term in the sequence.
+Again, we can compose the two above functions together to find the desired answer 🌟.

 const part2 = (input: string): number =>